Fowler’s Position: How to position a patient in Fowler’s Position

 - Make sure you cover all of your standard completion tasks, such as -Washing your hands

 - Ensuring the patient has a clean environment

 Benefits of the Standard patient Position

-In the past 40 years, standard patient care has become one of the critical skills that all nurses must learn as part of their training.
+In the past 40 years, standard patient care has become one of the critical skills that all nurses must learn as part of their education.
 Besides creating more comfort for patients, the standard position has these advantages: